gladcolor/Student_interns/README.md

 After having segmentation results, using Matplotlib or any methods you like to mosaic the results of the same image together, so we can compare them easily.
 You should submit a Github.com repository link which contains your runnable code and 1,896 mosaic images (.jpg format, 3000*2000 pixels).
 The mosaiced image looks like this:
 ![](/img/mosaic.jpg)

+## Task 5 Code review
+Please review the code of GPano.py in https://github.com/gladcolor/StreetView.
+You can:
+1. Draw a graph to show the relationships between the classes and methods and present the insights of the graph.
+2. Based on you experience, find out three major problems in programming design and write down your suggestion to improve them.
+3. Find out three methods can be large speed up.
+4. Your opinions to refactor this module other than the suggestion for Question 2 and 3.
+5. Write down your ideas in a well-structured documents with short sentenses or bullets.
+Make sure your writing is concise and easy to read.